iconify/website/docs/libraries/utils/examples/export-svg-from-icon-set.md

 ## Export SVG

-This is an example of using Iconify Utils to generate SVG from icon set:
+This is an example of using Iconify Utils to generate SVG from an icon set:

 ```yaml
 src: libraries/utils/svg-from-set.ts